Rohit6391/Ayush-UNIMAX-AI/home/user/README.md

 ### **Step 2: Add the Key to Your Project**

 1. In the file explorer on the left, find the `.env` file.
-2. Open it and add the following line, pasting your key after the `=` sign:
+2. Open it and paste your API key directly after the `=` sign.
+The line should look like this:

     ```
     NEXT_PUBLIC_GEMINI_API_KEY=PASTE_YOUR_API_KEY_HERE